Succession Planning in Action in Our Industrial Buying Group!

 I am very pleased that my daughter, Jennifer Murphy is now the president of NetPlus Alliance.
-Jennifer joined the company part time in 2006 primarily to recruit distributor members in Canada.
+Jennifer joined the industrial buying group part time in 2006 primarily to recruit distributor members in Canada.
 Well for a variety of reasons, that did not work out, but Jennifer did begin to offer her ideas on how NetPlus could do a better job of marketing ourselves to our distributors and suppliers.
 You know, simple things like printing our newsletter in color instead of black & white, and calling on our suppliers to participate in marketing programs.
 Within a few years she was our Chief Operating Officer and Marketing Director.

 Jen has a Business Administration degree from St. Bonaventure University and two years ago completed the Center for Entrepreneurial Leadership program at the University at Buffalo.
 One of the trainers in that program, Rick Wallace, guided us through our strategic planning process a year ago and has continued to work with us as a valuable resource and coach.
 During that process we developed our nine Core Values.
 Here are the ones that I think make Jen the right person to lead NetPlus; Value Relationships, Embrace Change, Provide Guidance, Grow Together, and Do the Right Things Right.